 - Replacement: Silver-zinc battery needs to replace once in a year.
 Which take more cost and feel uncomfortable to the customer.

 This system is more powerful and innovative.
-It converts the compatible hearing Aids into the Rechargeable Hearing Machine.
-At the time of purchasing of new hearing aids, you can order this system.
+It converts the compatible hearing aids into the Rechargeable Hearing Machine.
+At the time of purchasing a new device, you can order this system.

 This system is helpful for the people who:-